freeCodeCamp/freeCodeCamp/curriculum/challenges/english/25-front-end-development/quiz-css-positioning/66ed8ffcf45ce3ece4053eb5.md

 #### --text--

-When a floating element is followed by non-floating inline elements, it will affect the way in which their layout is performed.
+When a floating element is followed by non-floating inline elements, how will their layout be affected?

 #### --distractors--